plone/training/theming/theme-package.rst

 The Plone instance will then run on http://localhost:8080.
 Add a Plone site ``Plone``.
 Then activate/install your theme product on http://localhost:8080/Plone/prefs_install_products_form.
 The theme will be automatically enabled.
-If some think is wrong with the theme, you can always go to http://localhost:8080/Plone/@@theming-controlpanel and disable it.
-This control panel will never be themed, so it works regardless the theme might be broken.
+If something is wrong with the theme, you can always go to http://localhost:8080/Plone/@@theming-controlpanel and disable it.
+This control panel will never be themed, so it works even if the theme might be broken.

 Inspect your package source
 ---------------------------

-Your package source code is in the src folder:
+Your package source code is in the ``src`` folder:

 .. code-block:: bash